WebauthnWorks/CTAP2.1-Migration-Guide/Authenticator/AuthenticatorBioEnrollment.md

 - Platform checks if authenticator supports BioEnrollment API,

-- Platform gets pinUvAuthToken from the authenticator with the be permission.
+- Platform gets pinUvAuthToken from the authenticator with the [be permission](../Protocol/PinProtocol/2.md/#get-pinuvauthtoken-with-permissions)

 - Platform sends authenticatorBioEnrollment command with payload to begin enrollment